nih-cfde/training-and-engagement/docs/General-Tutorials/ProtectedBranch_HowTo.md

 (4) Click on the preview branch in readthedocs.
 This should take you to
     the website.
 Copy and paste the link on your GitHub PR.

+## Basic GitHub workflow

+The most basic work flow in GitHub will look something like this:

+  -   Copy the GitHub repo to your local computer `git clone`
+  -   Edit, create and/or make changes in the newly created directory
+  -   Stage your changes `git add`
+  -   Save your changes `git commit`
+  -   Continue editing same file(s) after initial tracking
+  -   Save the recent changes enabling git to track all versions `git add` `git commit`
+  -   Add more changes/edits to the file but the previous version was better
+  -   Revert back to the last working version of the file `git log` `git revert <commit hash>`
+  -   Publish your local changes to GitHub `git push`